mark-hahn/coffeekup-intro/README.md

 	<p>I want 3 hamburgers</p>
 	<p>I want 4 hamburgers</p>

 First note that the entire snippet is conditional on the `if` statement evaluating to `true`.
 If you changed `true` to `false` then this example would not output anything.
 This is easy to understand since code must execute to add things to the output buffer.
-This example is good at showing how KoffeeKup is just CoffeeScript code executing with no magic happening behind the scenes, except for the magical output buffer.
+This example is good at showing how CoffeeKup is just CoffeeScript code executing with no magic happening behind the scenes, except for the magical output buffer.

 The `for` loop simply executes its block of code, which happens to output a paragraph of text.
 It executes it three times so that block of code added its HTML to the buffer three times.

 Note also the use of the variable `i` in the text string.
 It is evaluated and added to the string, which is called interpolation.
 The syntax `#{i}` that mixes it in is straight CoffeeScript.
-Once again KoffeeKup got a cool feature for free from CoffeeScript.
+Once again CoffeeKup got a cool feature for free from CoffeeScript.
 It looks almost like a more traditional template syntax such as _mustache_, which would have {{i}}.
 Remember that this CoffeeScript interpolation only works inside double quotes `"`, not single.

-Variables can be defined and used freely in your KoffeeKup template.
+Variables can be defined and used freely in your CoffeeKup template.
 In a later section, _Running In Context_, we will see that variables can be used that are defined outside of the template.

 Cool Formatting
 ---